 - (1.)
-White polo with the smaller FHSAA insignia on the left chest - (2.)
+White or Blue polo with FHSAA insignia on the left chest and the letters FHSAA in white on the right sleeve. - A White or Blue polo is allowed provided the entire crew is dressed alike. - (2.)
 Black slacks - (3.)
 Solid Black Athletic Shoes as required by NFHS rules - (4.)
 Black socks - (5.)
 Black belt, if worn - (6.)
 Black jacket, if worn - (7.)
 Small and unobtrusive jewelry is permitted - (8.)
-During the FHSAA State Series (District State Finals) officials and line judges must wear the one of the official "State Series" uniform shirts available through the FHSAA approved uniform vendors, in addition to all other required uniform items listed above.
+During the FHSAA State Series (District State Finals) officials and line judges must wear the one of the official "State Series" uniform shirts available through the FHSAA approved uniform vendors, in addition to all other required uniform items listed above. - (9.)
+FHSAA playoff uniform: Blue polo with FHSAA insignia on the left chest and the letters FHSAA in white on the right sleeve